StarRocks/community/README.md

 + **Project Management Committee**:StarRocks project maintainer, responsible for project planning, design, governance, and maintenance of core contributors to the community.

-+ **Developer group**:Developers and community contributors of the StarRocks project, to communicate, promote, organize and collaborate to complete the implementation and maintenance of new features of the project, and solve user problems.
++ **Developer club**:Developers and community contributors of the StarRocks project, to communicate, promote, organize and collaborate to complete the implementation and maintenance of new features of the project, and solve user problems.

-+ **User group**:The user organization of the StarRocks project is a group used to promote the exchange and discovery of information related to a large number of users for a long time.
++ **User club**:The user organization of the StarRocks project is a group used to promote the exchange and discovery of information related to a large number of users for a long time.
 Doesn't own the StarRocks code base.

 ## Contribute